 All Class I wells have strict siting, construction, operation and maintenance requirements designed to ensure protection of the uppermost sources of drinking water (USDWs).
 Wells injecting hazardous wastes have siting requirements to show that, with a reasonable degree of certainty, there will be no migration of hazardous constituents from the injection interval.

 Wastes placed in the injection interval displace the salty ground water or brines naturally contained in the pores of the rock formations near the wellbore.
-With continued injection, the brines are pushed farther from the well by the enlarging plume of wastes which is roughly cylindrical in shape.
-As a simplified example, an injection interval one hundred feet thick and containing ten percent pore spaces, would accept nearly 60 million gallons within a five hundred foot radius of the well.
+With continued injection, the brines are pushed farther from the well by the enlarging plume of wastes, which is roughly cylindrical in shape.
+As a simplified example, an injection interval 100 feet thick and containing 10 percent pore spaces, would accept nearly 60 million gallons within a 500 foot radius of the well.

 Information reviewed in as part of the permitting process and in demonstrations allows a determination, with reasonable certainty that injected fluids will remain in the permitted intervals.
-Additionally, periodic testing is required to be performed by operators to ensure that there is no movement of fluids into a USDW.
+Additionally, periodic testing is required to be performed by operators to ensure that there is no movement of fluids into an underground source of drinking water (USDW).
 These procedures are witnessed by Ohio EPA and results of all tests are subject to Ohio EPA's review and approval.

-Each facility is required to conduct routine sampling and chemical analysis of their injectate and to report the results to Ohio EPA.
+Each facility is required to conduct routine sampling and chemical analysis of their injection materials and to report the results to Ohio EPA.
 The agency also conducts additional sampling on a limited basis.